MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 -	**Monitor low-trust user sessions**: Risky users are monitored when they sign into apps and their actions are logged from within the session.
 You can investigate and analyze user behavior to understand where, and under what conditions, session policies should be applied in the future.

-- **Block access**: You can completely block access to specific apps for users coming from users coming from unmanaged devices or from non-corporate networks.
+- **Block access**: You can completely block access to specific apps for users coming from unmanaged devices or from non-corporate networks.

 ### How session control works